-Students with a cumulative ASU grade point average of 2.0 or higher are considered in good standing.
+Students with a cumulative ASU GPA of 2.00 or higher are considered in good standing.

 Academic warning and academic probation

-Students who are no longer in their first semester at ASU and do not maintain a cumulative GPA of 2.00 or greater in all courses taken at ASU are placed on academic probation.
+Students who are no longer in their first semester at ASU and do not maintain a cumulative GPA of 2.00 or higher in all courses taken at ASU are placed on academic probation.

 Whether a student's status is academic warning or probation, the student must meet with an academic advisor to discuss academic success strategies for the subsequent semester and develop a success plan for returning to academic good standing.

-The student and advisor will discuss campus academic resources, plan current and future semester goals and discuss strategies to attain academic success.
-Students on academic warning or probation may be limited in the number of credit hours they may enroll in, must enroll in UNI 220 Academic Refresher, and must also do one of the following:
+The student and advisor discuss campus academic resources, plan current and future semester goals, and discuss strategies to attain academic success.
+Students on academic warning or probation may be limited in the number of credit hours in which they may enroll; they also must enroll in the one credit hour academic refresher course UNI 220 Mindset Connections, which helps students develop skills and strategies to be their best, stronger academic selves.
+Through self-reflective writing, students in the class can discover their potential by exploring topics and research that support them academically and personally.
+Students also must do one of the following:

-- Students must raise their cumulative ASU GPA to 2.00 or greater by the end of the next semester in order to return to good academic standing.
+- Students must raise their cumulative ASU GPA to 2.00 or higher by the end of the next semester to return to good academic standing.

-- If a cumulative GPA of 2.00 can’t be reached in one semester, students must obtain a semester GPA of 2.00 or greater with no grade lower than a “C” in order to be granted one additional semester on continuing probation, providing them with two semesters in which to return to good academic standing and avoid disqualification.
+- If a cumulative GPA of 2.00 can't be reached in one semester, students must obtain a semester GPA of 2.00 or higher with no grade lower than a "C" in order to be granted one additional semester on continuing probation; this provides students with two semesters to return to good academic standing and avoid disqualification.

-Students who do not meet probation requirements are subject to disqualification.
-Students who have been disqualified may attend summer sessions to try to bring their GPA to good standing, but they are not permitted to register for fall or spring sessions.
+Students who do not meet probation requirements may be disqualified from ASU and are not permitted to register for fall or spring sessions.
+However, students can attend summer sessions to bring their GPA to good standing.
 If disqualified students choose to register for courses in the summer, they first should meet with an advisor to better understand grade replacement policies and determine which courses would be best for them.
 Students who already registered for future fall or spring semesters will have their registrations canceled.

 - prior to the first semester: all newly admitted students